-- Reduce carbon emissions through the use of renewable and low carbon energy sources such as solar and wind power and provide a minimum contribution of 10% toward a developments energy demands. - Maximise energy efficiency and optimise the use of natural light through the layout and design of buildings and landscaping. - Minimise water usage and promote water efficiency such as grey water recycling and use of water butts on all dwellings. - Minimise the impacts of overheating through the use of green roofs, walls and other Sustainable Drainage (SuDS) source control features within hard and soft landscape and planting schemes that will provide shade and help cool the atmosphere.
+- Reduce carbon emissions through the use of renewable and low carbon energy sources such as solar and wind power and provide a minimum contribution of 10% toward a developments energy demands. - Maximise energy efficiency and optimise the use of natural light through the layout and design of buildings and landscaping . - Minimise water usage and promote water efficiency such as grey water recycling and use of water butts on all dwellings. - Minimise the impacts of overheating through the use of green roofs, walls and other Sustainable Drainage (SuDS) source control features within hard and soft landscape and planting schemes that will provide shade and help cool the atmosphere by providing a minimum of 25% tree, large shrub or green wall cover within the development.